Voronezh Voronezh Oblast, Russia Travel Guide

 Drink Bottled water or filtered/boiled tap water.
 Tap water is generally safe after treatment.

-Exercise caution with street food; confirm it is hot and freshly prepared.
+Exercise caution with street food; confirm it is hot and cooked to order.

 Wash your hands often, especially before meals.